apisty1/sustainability-rag-thesis/docs/architecture.md

 ## Overview

-This document describes the **architecture of the Sustainability RAG system**, developed as part of a Master’s thesis.
+This document describes the **architecture of the Sustainability RAG system**, developed as part of a thesis project.
 The system is designed as an **end-to-end AI pipeline** that transforms corporate sustainability reports into an interactive, explainable, and queryable web application.

 The architecture is intentionally modular and reflects both: